How Can You Keep Your Dog Safe at Halloween?

 - Kids aren’t the only ones who like treats…your dog can sniff them out better than anyone.

 - Make sure your kids understand the dangers of letting their “stash” be discovered by their dog.
 Teach them that gum, chocolate and other sweets can be a real problem if their dog discovers them and decides to eat them.
 Give them a safe, high place where their treats can be stored safely.
+Make it a really high place, because some dogs can be very determined when it comes to sweet treats.

 - Be aware of his reaction to the costume, he may not think it’s as great as you do…don’t force him to do something he is not comfortable with.
 Pay attention to his body language, such things as his ears folded down, a tucked tail or walking hunched over, are sure signs of your dog’s disapproval.